Ahvaz: 2026 Iran war

-People
+Demographics

 It is common to encounter people from various ethnic groups while strolling through Ahvaz's streets and markets.

 Languages

 Persian serves as the official language and is widely spoken across Ahvaz.
-Many Ahvazis are bilingual, speaking both Persian and one of the following languages/Dialects.
+Many Ahvazis are bilingual, speaking both Persian and one of the following languages/dialects.
 The Arabic spoken in Ahvaz is a variety of Khuzestani Arabic.
-Another part of Ahvazis speak Bakhtiari dialect.
+Another part of Ahvazis speak the Bakhtiari dialect.
 Neo-Mandaic, one of the Neo-Aramaic languages, is also spoken among the Mandaeans of Ahvaz.
-It is a descendant of the Mandaic language that Khuzestani Persian has partially influenced.
+It is a descendant of the Mandaic language partially influenced by Khuzestani Persian.

 Bridges

 There are 9 bridges over the Karun river.